 10. Please tell us about your background?

 I graduated from Yonsei University of Medicine in Korea which is the oldest university in Korea.
 I finished my specialization in Plastic Surgery, I usually do cosmetic surgery and reconstruction surgery and handle trauma cases too.
+For those who have shown an interest in cosmetic surgery, there is a source here that they can check out for updated statistics in this field.
 I worked at the John Hopkins Hospital in the US for a year in the plastic surgery and tissue engineering lab and carried out research in bone regeneration and soft tissue regeneration.
 The experience was very impressive and one reason I wanted to start a company for skin regeneration.

 11. What year was the company founded?